Kayli/logspub/sociology-people.md

     - having assumption of resources scarsity he concludes that fight for resources is inevitable
   - order has to be imposed on people, otherwise it will be war of everyone against everyone
   - considered the first rational choice theorist by some

+- people exchanged their natural right to kill for a civil liberty of not been killed

 - good laws should serve people
 - shortcomings